2017 update: I still stand by the advice below! You may also want to check out our latest posts on changing careers.

 I’m actually in the midst of a transition right now — in December, I gave notice at my law job.
 Corporette had been growing for a while, and it’s gone from requiring 2-3 daily hours of writing to more like 5-6 hours of writing, networking, e-mailing — and that’s just to maintain the site at its current level, not even to think about other projects (like the book I want to write!).
 I struggled for a long time with this question: was it time to jump, and leave behind the career that I’d been pursuing for 10+ years, and leave a job that was perfect for me?
 I hemmed and hawed for a long time, but ultimately decided that I wanted to pursue Corporette.
 So, in about a week, I’ll have my last full-time day at my job (and I’ll be part-time through the MLRC/Stanford conference on May 19-20).
 Honestly, I couldn’t have done it without, as mentioned above,

 - networking — every time I meet full-time bloggers I’m blown away by how savvy, smart, and entrepreneurial they are.
 The ladies I know through Style Coalition, as well as the other bloggers I know, never cease to inspire me.

 - timing — I probably jumped too late, to be honest!
 I’ve been maintaining almost two jobs for far too long!
 (I’m looking forward to reintroducing myself to this thing called “exercise.”)

 - guts — wooooo were guts needed.
 First Amendment lawyer to fashion blogger?
 A lot of the people I know through my legal career have been incredibly supportive, though (as well as my amazing husband!), and it helped me summon the courage.

 Ok — enough about me.
-Readers, what are your best tips for transitioning jobs?
+Readers, what are your best tips for career transitions?
 Those of you who have landed at cushy jobs, tell us how you got them!!
 Those of you who made leaps and regretted them, we want to hear from you too — what lessons can you pass on?